Russia accuses Ukraine of mounting ‘sabotage’ attack across border - KESQ

 A Ukrainian official acknowledged that the units had carried out an operation in the area but insisted they were acting independently.
 “We can confirm that this operation was carried out by Russian citizens,” Andriy Yusov, a representative of Ukraine’s defense intelligence agency, told CNN.

-Yusov said the units that had crossed the border were “part of defense and security forces” when they were in Ukraine, but were independent from Kyiv when they were not.
-“In Russia they are acting as independent entities,” he said.
+He added the units that had crossed the border were “part of defense and security forces” when they were in Ukraine, but were independent from Kyiv when they were not.
+“In Russia they are acting as independent entities.”

+Aleksey Baranovsky, a representative of the Kyiv-based Russian Armed Opposition Political Centre – the political wing of the Freedom of Russia Legion – told CNN that the operation had started Sunday night and fighting was “ongoing.”
+He would not specify the number of fighters who had crossed the border into Russia.

+Baranovsky said the group wanted to “liberate our motherland from the tyranny of Putin.”

 In a Telegram post, the groups said they had “fully liberated the settlement of Kozinka of Belgorod region.
 [The] first groups have entered Grayvoron.”